 It is for these alien encounter stories that Weinbaum is best known, and in each of them, it is us Earthlings who are the alien visitors to our neighbors in the Solar System.
 Although clearly astronomically dated, good science fiction cannot help but to date itself on certain levels if it does not take certain conceptual risks.
 It is this combination of conceptual daring with first-rate writing that makes Weinbaum stand out from John W. Campbell (a far better editor than he ever was a writer) and would help encourage contemporaries such as Jack Williamson and Murray Leinster, who had started writing a few years earlier, but had yet to hit to their stride.
 And while assessments with the revolutionary nature of these stories often begin and end with Weinbaum creating “aliens that were truly alien,” he went far beyond that.
 Weinbaum was among the first to seriously investigate the biology and psychology of the extraterrestrial in his fiction, and to do so through a subtle use of the scientific method, applying analogy and induction in his explanations and descriptions and making their alien nature an integral part of the storylines.
 Furthermore, his view of the planets was just as unique and refreshing; instead of viewing them as stand-ins for the Amazon or the Sahara or the Tundra, he endowed them with their own unique landscapes and environments, as was appropriate for the organisms he populated them with.
 No other author would be re-conceptualize science fiction’s view of the extraterrestrial or interplanetary again as well or as comprehensively until Hal Clement would when he insisted that they be rigorously subjected to the known laws of physics and chemistry, and in the case of the former, evolution as well.

-Weinbaum’s best known story, “A Martian Odyssey” is justifiably famous for its creations, but they are from his only ones, nor has the complexity and sophistication of Weinbaum’s ideas been sufficiently addressed.
-Tweel, the “Martian ostrich” that remains the most famous Weinbaum’s creations was not just another friendly neighbor, nor was he a human in a bird suit or a supersmart bird who happened to live on another planet.
+Weinbaum’s best known story, “A Martian Odyssey” is justifiably famous for its creations, but the complexity and sophistication of Weinbaum’s ideas been sufficiently addressed.
+Tweel, the “Martian ostrich” that remains the most famous Weinbaum’s creations was not just another friendly neighbor.
+He was not a human in a bird suit or even just a supersmart bird who happened to live on another planet.
 He was completely alien in both physiology and psychology, for whom the comparison to a bird was a mere analogy.
 He may have been sufficiently intelligent and empathetic to be able to communicate with Jarvis, the human narrator of the story, yet at the same time it is made clear that there exists a barrier far greater than the puny cultural or linguistic obstacles here on Earth.
 The Cook’s Tour of Mars that Tweel takes Jarvis and Weinbaum takes us on introduces to even more creatures, and the other great sophisticated shift that the story makes is not just to view them in a non-judgmental fashion but to view them from the standpoint of the scientific method.
 The story’s protagonist is a chemist, working in the field Weinbaum himself was trained in, and he relays his adventure back to his fellow scientists on his ship (One of them is named Putz.
 It’s a good thing Weinbaum’s editor didn’t know Yiddish, because otherwise we wouldn’t get such delightful puns in the story as “Putz ejaculated.”).
 The “Dream Creature” may be terrifying, yet, as it is made clear, it is not evil, just doing what it needs to do in order to survive in a harsh and barren environment.
-My favorite creature in the story is the consists little more of a mound of clay for a body, tapering down to an arm to one end and a mouth/cloaca at the other, from which it literally excretes bricks.
+My favorite creature in the story consists little more of a mound of clay for a body, tapering down to an arm to one end and a mouth/cloaca at the other, from which it literally excretes bricks.
 Yet this seemingly nondescript creature becomes fascinating through Weinbaum’s descriptions, as the narrator relays how the creature seemingly has no purpose in life beyond building brick pyramids and reproducing and theorizes about the possibility of silicon-based life (later a cliché, but then quite new).
 A frequent misunderstanding about Weinbaum’s writing is that in creating aliens who were genuinely lifelike and had their own purposes for existing beyond the advancement of plot, he was stating that it was impossible for us to understand them.
 It is more apparent in both “A Martian Odyssey” and elsewhere that understanding was possible, if we apply the scientific method properly, and learn to think outside the box when it is necessary and where it is appropriate, a message that continues to turn up in much of the best science fiction.

 Weinbaum’s subsequent jaunts through the Solar System aren’t as well known, but they should be, for not only do many of them equal or in some cases excel “A Martian Odyssey” in terms of overall writing and entertainment value, but he continued to develop the same themes and build on them in terms of intellectual complexity and sophistication.
 Whereas in his first story, he gently criticized the human hubris that our way of thinking is superior to all others, his later ones can be seen as a critique of “biological chauvinism,” the notion that life will evolve the same way on other worlds and that we easily make assumptions about what is “out there” based on life here on Earth.
-Both “Parasite Planet” and its sequel “The Lotus Eaters” are gripping tales set on a Venus divided into hemispheres and and equatorial “twilight zone (possibly the first use of that now-iconic term in science fiction) where all forms of life live sycophantically off one another, the most notable being the doughpot, described as a “nauseous creature” and “twenty tons of mushy filth” a formless blob that crashes down and devours everything in its path (and in yet another bit of sly humor on Weinbaum’s part, he notes that “the Dutch are not prudish and they call the horror just what they think it warrants.”).
-My personal favorite of Weinbaum’s stories in this collection is “The Mad Moon,” reminiscent of Frederic Brown’s “Placet is a Crazy Place,” set on an Io where the aliens-the long-necked, balloon-headed, seemingly moronic loonies, intelligent yet devious ratlike slinkers, and the intelligent, seemingly friendly yet impossible to penetrate parcats- all operate on a logic of their own.
+Both “Parasite Planet” and its sequel “The Lotus Eaters” are gripping tales set on a Venus divided into hemispheres and an equatorial “twilight zone (possibly the first use of that now-iconic term in science fiction) where all forms of life live sycophantically off one another.
+The most notable of these being the doughpot, described as a “nauseous creature” and “twenty tons of mushy filth” a formless blob that crashes down and devours everything in its path (and in yet another bit of sly humor on Weinbaum’s part, he notes that “the Dutch are not prudish and they call the horror just what they think it warrants.”).
+My personal favorite of Weinbaum’s stories in this collection is “The Mad Moon,” reminiscent of Frederic Brown’s “Placet is a Crazy Place,” set on an Io where the aliens-the long-necked, balloon-headed, seemingly moronic loonies, intelligent yet devious ratlike slinkers, and the intelligent, outwardly friendly yet impossible to penetrate parcats- all operate on a logic of their own.
 Of course, not all of Weinbaum’s stories are successful.
 “The Valley of Dreams,” the sequel to “A Martian Odyssey,” is not as well known and for good reason.
 It suffers from the same affliction of too many unnecessary sequels in science fiction, of revealing too much when the mystery was part of original story’s greatness, and worse yet, Tweel winds up being humanized in this story (for that matter, the story’s big revelation is ruined on the cover of the paperback edition).
 Although the bladder birds of Europa featured in “Redemption Cairn” are memorable, there are no other interesting aliens to satisfy Weinbaum fans in what turns out be a talky and routine adventure story made only slightly more interesting by its Jovian lunar setting.
 But these are exceptions to the rule, fortunately.

 Weinbaum also stayed Earthbound for some of his stories, but his imagination roamed no less freely and his thoughts probed no less deeper for them.
 In his second-best known short story, “The Adaptive Ultimate,” which has been the subject of one film and at least two television adaptations, Weinbaum does for the mutant superhuman what he did for the extraterrestrial, suggesting that, contrary to well-held tenets of the time, evolutionary advancement does not constitute moral or social advancement, and demonstrating a sophisticated approach to genetic engineering, long before fellow science fiction author Jack Williamson coined the term.
 Even more fascinating in its handling of evolutionary biology is “Proteus Island,” where the hero is stranded on the titular land mass off the coast of Australia, and finds that it goes beyond mere biodiversity to the point where every individual organism is its own genus.
 On the lighter side are two delightful tales of marvelous inventions featured in this collection, the “Pygmalion’s Spectacles” that function much akin to virtual reality, transporting their wearer to a dream world based on their sensory impressions, and “The Worlds of If,” where a device provides glimpses of possible futures.
 The latter story introduces Weinbaum’s second most famous character, Hans van Manderpootz, a brilliant but blustering Dutch scientist and inventor, as well as Wells Dixon, the beleaguered playboy who serves as the foil for his gadgets, and would turn up in two more short stories (although a “Karl Ludwig” and “Dan Burke” turn up in “Pygmalion’s Spectacle’s,” it is for all intents and purposes a van Manderpootz and Dixon story as well).
 It is not surprising to find out that in each of these stories, van Manderpootz invents a new device that enables the user to see things from a different perspective, as this is what Weinbaum himself did throughout his brief career, and advocated that his fellow science fiction writers try to do as well.